 Translation

 A service consumer may request responses in a specific language if the service provider supports it.
-A standard specification for handling of a set of natural languages is outlined in IETF TFC 7231.
+A standard specification for handling of a set of natural languages is outlined in IETF RFC 9110.

-[RSG-114] If a Web API supports localized data, the request HTTP header Accept-Language MUST be supported to indicate the set of natural languages that are preferred in the response as specified in IETF RFC 7231.
+[RSG-114] If a Web API supports localized data, the request HTTP header Accept-Language MUST be supported to indicate the set of natural languages that are preferred in the response as specified in IETF RFC 9110.